-Gastric ulcers are a frustrating reality of competitive horses that costs not only in performance but welfare as well.
-Providing an optimal diet and environment is obviously the best solution, but when this can’t always be the case, at least suitable treatments are available to maintain the health, welfare, and performance of your equine companion.
+Gastric ulcers are a frustrating reality of competitive horses that costs both performance and welfare.
+Providing an optimal diet and environment is obviously the best solution, but when this can’t always be the case, at least suitable treatments are available to maintain your equine companion’s health, welfare, and performance.

 Is Your Horse's Diet Missing Anything?